Experience the extraordinary landscape of the South West in one great road trip.

 Day 13: Esperance

 Today you're departing at 5.30am on a cruise to the stunning bright pink Lake Hillier, on Middle Island in the Recherche Archipelago.
 Departures are on demand, so book ahead.
 It will take about four hours to reach the island; you'll then transfer to a tender and disembark to take a guided tour of the lake and the nearby historical remains of a campsite that belonged to Australia's only recorded pirate, Black Jack Anderson.
+Bring your camera; the pink lake is sure to dazzle.
 Arrive back at about 6pm, just in time to prepare for dinner at the excellent Loose Goose restaurant.